matthagy/nmt_python_scala_transpiler/README.md

 ## Working with an AWS EC2 VM
 Start by creating a VM instance following instructions in [Launch an AWS Deep Learning AMI](https://aws.amazon.com/getting-started/tutorials/get-started-dlami).
+Select a VM that includes a GPU.
+I used a [g3s.xlarge](https://aws.amazon.com/ec2/instance-types/g3/) instance.

 Next, you'll need to configure two environmental variables to specify how to interact with your VM using scripts in this project.